 - 1. Displaced homemaker8 - 2.
 Single parent9 - 3.
 Married individual but does not own a home with a spouse - 4.
-An Applicant who is a party in a court proceeding pending judgement related to the marital home property.
+An Applicant who is a party in a court proceeding pending judgment related to the marital home property. - 5.
+An Applicant with an inheritable interest in a property, along with other co-heirs, may meet the definition of an "Eligible Homebuyer".
+However, in the case of a single heir, the Program will perform a case-by-case analysis to determine compliance with the definition.